 A word on the spiciness of the dip that accompanies these chips.
 It really depends on the hot sauce you use.
 I use a truly hot pepper sauce (by Organic Harvest), one that's more peppery than vinegary, so it's quite potent.
 One tablespoon added to ½ cup of sour cream makes it quite spicy.

-They do lose some of their crispness when stored.
-But you can restore some of it by baking them in a 250F degree oven for about 10 minutes, then allowing them to cool again.
+Once completely cool, you can store these chips in an airtight container in the fridge for up to five days.
+They lose some of their crispness when stored, but you can restore some of it by baking them in a 350°F oven for about 5 minutes and allowing them to cool again.

 You can also briefly microwave them (start with 10 seconds) between layers of paper towels.
 But I usually simply enjoy them cold straight out of the fridge!